mjtooley/bitag2.0/Homework-Gap-Tech.md

 This paper will assess technical options and recommendations for things such as (1) backhaul from the WiFi network to the Internet, (2) authentication and abuse traceback, (3) WiFi-layer optimizations, (4) active queue management (AQM) optimizations to provide better quality video conferencing, (5) traffic shaping mechaisms to provide service at peak times, and (6) other technical recommendations.
+[TBD: The paper may also make recommendations on how to measure the quality and reliability of these solutions in a standardized way and to enable measurement of technical value (i.e. RoI).]

 Paper Length:
 Limited to no more than 25 double-spaced pages, including graphics, tables, appendecies, footnotes and references.